Real-Time Tool Wear Monitoring Eliminates Downtime and Cuts Tooling Costs by 50%

 |Tooling:||1/2" 5 Flute End Mill|

-This customer was experiencing costly collet replacement and downtime due to operators running tools to their breaking point.
+This customer, machining high-volume firearm safety levers, was experiencing costly collet replacement and downtime due to operators running tools to their breaking point.
 They were making decisions based on tool life guestimates and time in cut.

 The customer implemented Caron Engineering’s adaptive tool monitoring system, TMAC.

 By assessing tool wear prior to a tool breaking, this customer has dialed in their wear limit parameters so well that the tool is safely pushed to a point of real tool wear without going over the edge and breaking.
-This allows the customer to detect premature tool wear and get maximum life out of the tool.
-The wear limit using work is set at 95% to retire the tool, and beyond that the likelihood of breaking is extremely high.
+This allows the customer to get the maximum life out of the tool.
+They have the work wear limit set at 95% to retire the tool.
+Beyond that, the likelihood of breaking is extremely high.

 - 50% reduction in tooling costs